Skirlez/AdventOfCode/README.md

 Reading the file from disk is done outside of the solution functions on purpose, and the time it takes is not counted.

 Solution functions cannot do input file specific optimizations, like storing the position of a character without reading the string, or storing the width of the input (distance to newline) without parsing the string.
-They are made to be general, and should work with everyone's inputs and example inputs.
+They are made to be general, and should work with everyone's inputs and example inputs (unless supporting the example would hurt performance, see 2023 Day 20).

 They also cannot use any information/properties that aren't explicity given, unless the property being exploited is intentionally and sneakily inserted into all input files (see 2023 Day 8 Part 2).